Antlion: Etymology

 The exact meaning of the name "antlion" is uncertain.
 It has been thought to refer to ants forming a large percentage of the prey of the insect, the suffix "lion" merely suggesting "destroyer" or "hunter".
 In any case, the term seems to go back to classical antiquity.
 The antlion larva is often called a "doodlebug" in North America because of the odd winding, spiralling trails it leaves in the sand while relocating, which look as if someone has been doodling.

-The scientific name of the type genus Myrmeleo – and thus, the family as a whole – is derived from Ancient Greek mýrmex (μύρμηξ) "ant" + léon (λέων) "lion", in a loan translation of the names common across Europe.
+The scientific name of the type genus Myrmeleon – and thus, the family as a whole – is presumably derived from Ancient Greek μύρμηξ (múrmex), meaning "ant" λέων (léon), meaning "lion", in a loan translation of the names common across Europe.
 In most European and Middle Eastern languages, at least the larvae are known under the local term corresponding to "antlion".